-Tell us about your vision for the center of excellence for Alzheimer’s disease and memory care.
+Tell us about your vision for the Center for Memory Health.
 Who will it serve and how?

 The center will serve people with all types of memory concerns, and also family members and friends of those with memory issues.
 We’ll start with a comprehensive assessment for a person with a memory complaint.
 That assessment will provide answers about whether the complaint is due to a memory condition like Alzheimer’s, or something else such as depression.
 Once the assessment program is in place, treatments will focus on family support and care management, including a focus on person-centered goals to adjust to memory concerns and improve quality of life.